fmoyen/OPENCAPI_as_a_Service/README.md

 # FPGA_as_a_Service
-This repository will host FPGA_as_a_Service related projects.
+This repository will host OPENCAPI_as_a_Service related projects.

 ## Contents
 | Name                   |  Description |